Uh-oh, think you clicked a suspicious link?! Here’s what to do

 Implementing financial controls helps businesses identify potential risks and make informed decisions about resource allocation.
 Aligning financial controls with a cybersecurity strategy can also mitigate the risk of cyber-crime.

-They form a crucial part of visibility, too, providing leaders with more accurate data about their finances and helping them make better decisions about resource allocation or risks.
+They form a crucial part of visibility, too, providing leaders with more accurate financial data and helping them make better decisions about resource allocation or risks.

-These controls are essential for businesses to achieve financial stability and success.
+Financial controls are essential for businesses to achieve financial stability and success.
 Mitigating fraud and errors is one of the primary reasons why financial controls are important.
-By implementing internal control policies, companies can reduce the risk of fraudulent activities that may harm their income statement or processes.
+By implementing internal control policies, companies can reduce the risk of fraudulent activities that may harm their financial statements or accounting processes.

 To effectively implement segregation of duties, consider the following: